-Today, youtuber carykh released a video showing off a photorealistic globe he generated in minecraft.
+Today (as of authoring), youtuber carykh released a video showing off a photorealistic globe he generated in minecraft.
 It was generated in an older version of the game, with a more limited block palette.
 I resolved to make a 1.16 version.

 To generate globes, I first had to write a globe-generating tool!
 This took the form of a Spigot plugin, which would provide but one command with which you may generate globes!